Ralph-Nijpels/assembler/README.md

 a variable from is getting really tedious and error phrone.

 # startup and options
 The initial version is very simple.
 Just type `asm <filename>` and it spews out the results on stdout.
+In the initial version it will just be the source code, nicely formatted followed by the byte code it thinks it needs to generate.

 # assembler features
 Each operation has to be on a seperate line.
 A regular line of code looks like: `<label>: <opcode> [<operant>]`.
 The possible opcodes can be found in the